jayram0402/Nature-beauty.slider/README.md

-# Cool Vertical Slider with JavaScript
+# Nature-beauty
-This project showcases a simple yet elegant vertical slider implemented using HTML, CSS, and JavaScript.
+This project of "Cool Vertical Slider with JavaScript" to showcases a simple yet elegant vertical slider implemented using HTML, CSS, and JavaScript.
 It allows users to swipe vertically through different images and corresponding information.

 ## Features:
 --Vertical sliding functionality.